 What If I Need a Skin Biopsy or In-Office Procedure?

-If your doctor determines that an in-office procedure is needed, they will discuss this with you during your online appointment.
+If your doctor determines that you need an in-office procedure, they will discuss this with you during your online appointment.
 A team member will then call you to schedule an in-office visit as soon as possible.
 Additional visit costs or insurance claims will apply.

 Are My Personal Health Information and Photos Kept Confidential?

 Yes!
 Our online dermatology care platform is secure and HIPAA and HITECH compliant.